-Management judgment and estimates are necessarily required in the application of our Critical Accounting Policies.
+Management judgment and estimates are required in the application of our Critical Accounting Policies.
 We discuss these estimates in the subsection entitled Critical Accounting Policies beginning on page 38.
 If our estimates are incorrect, our future financial operating results and financial condition could be adversely affected.
-Additionally, our acquisition of Denville requires that a final contingent payment be made to the seller in 2010.
-To the extent that the final payment differs from our estimate of that payment, included in the Company's balance sheet as of December 31, 2009, our 2010 results of operations could be significantly impacted.